deram/sailfish_background_stop/README.md

 I consider this a huge boost compared to 100% to 15% in couple of hours forgotten on in basement with neglible cellphone coverage.

+## Requirements:
+* dbus-monitor
+* sed
+* bash

+And the command you intend to run.
+Mosh in my case.

 ## Example 1:
-Run mosh connection to server in fingerterm (use as command in a .desktop file):
+Run mosh connection to server in fingerterm (use as command in a .desktop file).

 ```fingerterm -e "/path/to/bgr_stop.sh mosh -- user@example.com screen -rDU"```

 ## Example 2:
 To run the same mosh command in already opened fingerterm shell,